List of Royal Pains characters: Emily Peck

 Dr. Emily Peck (Anastasia Griffith): A rival concierge doctor.
 She is young and overachieving, with an arrogant, perfectionist attitude.
 She has a podcast and believes in schmoozing her patients much more than Hank does.
 She is hired by Boris as a substitute for Hank during his (extended) stay in Cuba, and Divya has trouble putting up with her.
 She later moves to the Hamptons, claiming that the Hamptons are big enough for the both of them, leading to conflict when she attempts to secure her own position through aggressive marketing.
 She eventually leaves for San Diego during "Big Whoop" to deal with family.

-She is more cautious socially, legally and pragmatically, as she refuses to react to calls for a doctor unless she can be sure it wouldn't legally endanger her, an example being in the episode "Mano a Mano" when she didn't even move when she saw a young boy choking.
+She is more cautious socially, legally and pragmatically, as she refuses to react to calls for a doctor unless she can be sure it would not legally endanger her, an example being in the episode "Mano a Mano" when she didn't even move when she saw a young boy choking.
 Her attitude to medicine leads to many conflicts; rather than using the most medically sound practice, she would rather use a more well-received treatment to keep her patients liking her.
 Nevertheless, her perfectionism leads to hold all to high standards, including herself; any clinical error she makes she finds distressing.
-She and Hank carry on a relationship for portions of the second season, but the relationship ends when Emily is either unwilling or unable to share of herself with Hank as much as he hoped.
+She and Hank carry on a relationship for portions of the second season, but the relationship ends when Emily is either unwilling or unable to share with Hank as much of herself as he hoped.